 - TGA Competitions focus on the competitors and our member clubs who graciously host competitions each year.
 Spectators are reminded that they are guests of our host clubs and must abide by their rules and regulations as set forth, which may include conduct, accessibility or dress codes.

 - Spectators are expected to respect competitors, staff and volunteers from the host club, as well as TGA staff and tournament officials.

 - Spectators may be asked to check-in at the entrance to a host club for further information; host clubs reserve the right to limit access to their premises at their discretion.
-Any additional host club polices will be communicated at this time or posted on the TGA Information Board on-site.
+Any additional host club polices will be communicated at this time.

 - Spectators may walk on the golf course, but must not enter any area defined by signage, fencing, ropes or similar infrastructure, which limits spectator access.